Warren Miller (director): Career

 After Miller showed his skiing and surfing films to friends, with accompanying commentary, he began to receive invitations to show and narrate them at parties.
 In 1949, he founded Warren Miller Entertainment (WME) and began producing one feature-length ski film per year.
 He borrowed money to rent halls and theaters, and charged admission to his shows.
 He booked show halls near ski resorts so that he could film the next year's footage during the day, and show the current film in the evening.
 Before long he was showing his films in 130 cities a year.

 Miller continued to head Warren Miller Entertainment until the late 1980s when he sold the company to his son, Kurt Miller.
 Kurt later sold the company to Time, Inc., which sold it in 2007 to Bonnier Corporation, and in 2013 Warren Miller was acquired by Active Interest Media.
-The company has continued to produce a new film every year carrying on the brand legacy after Warren's passing in 2018 at the age of 93.
-In January 2023, Outside announced a two-year film project leading into the 75th anniversary of the films.
-Despite reports and internet hearsay including rumors from longtime Warren Miller collaborator, Chris Patterson, that in 2023 there would not be new Warren Miller film.
-Warren Miller films corrected rumors and released the 74th film "All Time" in October 2023 and included both historical footage and newly filmed segments shot in Palisades Tahoe, California and Park City, Utah.

 While transitioning out of his executive role, Miller still maintained his creative role as director and narrator for the films into the 1990s.
 The makers of later films, including Warren Miller's Higher Ground (2005) and Warren Miller's Off the Grid (2006), used Miller's narration from previous films rather than recording new narration.
 In 1998, Miller became Director of Skiing at The Yellowstone Club, a private resort in Big Sky Montana.

 In late 2010, Miller presented 'An Evening with Warren Miller' to two sold-out audiences at Seattle's Benaroya Hall.
 In September 2016, Miller self-published his autobiography, Freedom Found: My Life Story.

+Legacy

+Miller was inducted into the U.S. Ski Hall of Fame (1978), the Colorado Ski Hall of Fame (1995), and was awarded Lifetime Achievement Awards from the International Skiing History Association (2004) and the California Ski Industry Association (2008).

+His former company has continued to produce a new film every year carrying on the brand legacy after Warren's passing in 2018 at the age of 93.
+In January 2023, Outside announced a two-year film project leading into the 75th anniversary of the films.
+Despite reports and internet hearsay including rumors from longtime Warren Miller collaborator, Chris Patterson, that in 2023 there would not be new Warren Miller film.
+Warren Miller films corrected rumors and released the 74th film "All Time" in October 2023 and included both historical footage and newly filmed segments shot in Palisades Tahoe, California and Park City, Utah.